So, you want to get started with day trading. You’re not the only one.

 The default algorithm assumes you are new until you start making trades, and then it starts giving you advice on how to best maximize your trades.

 Alternatively, you can input what sort of trades you want.
 This will make the robo advisor advise you based on those preferences, rather than trying to figure out what you want.
 Other trading platforms have robo advisors, but none of them are as accurate or as customizable as Ally’s.

-In addition to this, ally has great interest rates and low commission fees.
+In addition to this, Ally has great interest rates and low commission fees for day traders.
 They still have commission fees, which will turn off some day traders, but they lack any hidden account fees to make up for it.
 The best way to think of it is that you are paying a premium for the robo advisor.

 Of course, with so much focus being put on the advisor, the platform is going to feel like it holds your hand for advanced traders.
 It also lacks more risky securities, and has commission fees.

 In general, it is a platform that is going to appeal to beginner investors very heavily.
 It does not feature many of the usual trading platform trappings.
 Any knowledge base or analytics it has are presented by the bot that guides you through things.
 This bot also helps with the interface.